rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/534_ROS-communication.md

   * A player moves to a position when it receives a message on the */move* topic
   * A player publishes its pose and location through */odom*.

-  Now if the coach (controller) needs to use this information from all players(robots) in the field.To deal with multiple players(robots) it is necessary to create a convention that allows him to specifically access information about one specific player(robot) and issue commands to one specific player(robot).
+  Now if the coach (controller) needs to use this information from all players(robots) in the field.
+To deal with multiple players(robots), it is necessary to create a convention that allows him to specifically access information about one specific player(robot) and issue commands to one specific player(robot).

   In the ROS community, the common approach used in multi-robot communication scenarios is to __prefix or namespace__ the interfaces (topics/services/actions) __by a unique identity__ typically the name of the robot.